What is a Shikibuton Anyway?

 Now that we got that out of the way, let's tackle the shikibuton.
 So, how is the shikibuton, which is the cushion in the Japanese futon setup, different from the Western futon?
 Thickness.
 The shikibuton is about half the thickness of the standard Western futon--ranging from 3" - 4" of loft.
 Of course it isn't that simple; the difference stems from approaching the mattress from two different philosophies—in the West, the futon is a bed/sofa replacement, while in Japan the shikibuton is a mattress that is designed to be used on the floor and put away each morning (hence its easily-folding thin profile).

-What that means for you, the consumer, is three things: One, the shikibuton is going to be overall a firmer sleeping experience than a futon would be (unless you layer two shikibutons on top of each other or add a mattress topper, as many of our customers do).
+What that means for you, the consumer, is two things: One, the shikibuton is going to be overall a firmer sleeping experience than a futon would be (unless you layer two shikibutons on top of each other or add a mattress topper, as many of our customers do).
 Two, you will need to flip and rotate your shikibuton every 2-3 weeks in order to make sure it wears evenly and doesn't develop body impressions.
-And lastly, since shikibutons were originally developed to be used on the floor, they don't work on traditional bed frames.

 Shikibutons were created to be used on the floor and picked up every day and put away--something most of us aren't willing to do.
 However, if used on the floor and not picked up in the morning, the shikibuton doesn't have access to proper airflow and can develop mildew, or worse, mold.
-And, due to their thin build, if used directly on a slatted bed frame, those slats can be felt through the mattress (unless multiple shikibutons are used).
-To address this, we sell Tatami Frames that are specially designed to hold Tatami Mats, which provide a breathable and completely flat surface for your shikibuton!
-Not only do they take care of aeration, but they are beautiful to boot.
+Therefore, slats or a foundation with proper air flow are crucial to the longevity of a shikibuton.

 Still have questions?
 Don't hesitate to contact us for further information.
 We will happily answer all your questions.